SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Due to the stateless nature of a REPP service, errors while processing a EPP command or other errors are isolated to a single request.
 The Error  status MUST be communicated to the client using the appropriate HTTP status codes.

+# Formal Syntax
+The extension used by RESTful EPP is specified in XML Schema notation.
+The formal syntax presented here is a complete schema representation of RESTful EPP suitable for automated validation of EPP XML instances.
+The schema is based on the XML schemas defined in
+[@!RFC5730]. [@!RFC3735, Section 2.3] states that it MUST be announced in the Greeting response.

 # IANA Considerations